doctorfree/Asciiville/markdown/show_ascii_art.1.md

 **show_ascii_art -i $HOME/Pictures/selfie.png**
 : Converts the image file `$HOME/Pictures/selfie.png` to JPEG format using the ImageMagick *convert* utility then generates ascii art from the JPEG file using the Asciiville *jp2a* utility and displays it along with figlet text.

-**show_ascii_art -i $HOME/Pictures/profile.jpg -w 40 -h 20 -r**
+**show_ascii_art -i $HOME/Pictures/profile.jpg -h 20 -r**
-: Generates a 40x20 size ascii art from the JPEG image `$HOME/Pictures/profile.jpg` using the Asciiville *jp2a* utility and displays it along with figlet text using randomly selected fonts.
+: Generates a 20 line ascii art from the JPEG image `$HOME/Pictures/profile.jpg` preserving aspect ratio using the Asciiville *jp2a* utility and displays it along with figlet text using randomly selected fonts.

 # AUTHORS
 Written by Ronald Record github@ronrecord.com